 How many takeaways do you currently have a week?
 If you’re a takeaway fan, then cutting back on these can vastly improve your finances.
 Let’s say you spend £40 a week having a single takeaway for a family of 4 – that equates to over £2000 a year just in takeaways!
 Cut this to once a fortnight and you save £1000 a year or around £80 a month.
 Cut it to once a month and you save around £1,500 a year!

 Now there are plenty of alternatives too.
-“Fakeaways” have become popular in the last few ways to improve your diet and lose weight.
+“Fakeaways” have become popular in the last few years to improve your diet and lose weight.
 But, they’re also great for your wallet as well as your waistline.

 6. Replace the Coffee to Go